chuckleplant/blog/_posts/2017-01-29-industry-and-software.md

 What can I say, I'm quite okay with agile development.
 It gives me a comfortable pace of work and helps me tie business and technical ends together.
 Seeing there has been an evolution of methodologies, I also wonder what manifesto will hit the bell next.

 The last one that caught my eye was, [Programming, Motherfucker.
 Do you speak it?](http://programming-motherfucker.com/)

-[^1]: *All credits for the post diagrams and core idea go to my folks at Happy Computing*